-Download applied configuration file from ROQSTART device into the USB flash drive.
-The file will be saved in the root file directory of the flash drive.
-The file name is always config.cfg
+Download the currently active configuration from the ROQSTAR device to the USB flash drive.
+The file will be saved in a subdirectory named after the serialnumber.
+The file name is the configuration name shown in the web interface, with file extension '.cfg'.